lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 ## How to set environment variables such as API keys

-When using LaVague, you will need to set any necessary API keys for calls to the Action Engine's LLM, embedding model and the World Model's multi-modal model in your environment.
+When using LaVague, you will need to set any necessary API key environment variables for calls to the Action Engine's LLM, embedding model and the World Model's multi-modal model.

 Below, we explain how to set environment variables on Linux, MacOS and Windows.